Australia’s CDR, New Requirements, and Penalties

 The CDC is both monitored and enforced by the ACCC and the OAIC.
 In contrast to many other comprehensive privacy laws around the world that punish business entities and organizations who are non-compliant through administrative fines or potential jail time, the CDR contains a variety of enforcement mechanisms.
 These mechanisms include:

 - Infringement notices.

 - Suspension or revocation of accreditation.

 - Determinations and declarations of power.

 The CDR represents a huge step in protecting the personal data rights of Australian citizens.
-While many other countries who have passed data privacy laws in recent years have modeled these laws in part on the infrastructure and language of the EU’s General Data Protection Regulation or GDPR, Australia’s CDR has set out to create their own legal framework for the violation of privacy within the country.
+While many other countries that have passed data privacy laws in recent years have modeled these laws in part on the infrastructure and language of the EU’s General Data Protection Regulation or GDPR, Australia’s CDR has set out to create its own legal framework for the violation of privacy within the country.
 As such, Australian citizens can rest assured that their data is protected at all times when engaging in business transactions.